tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 ---

-### 11. Students Do: Ice Breakers on Request (20 min)
+### 11. Student Do: Ice Breakers on Request (20 min)

-In this activity, students are given a list of **request URLs** to execute using the Python `requests` library.
-Students will also receive the opportunity to put their JSON knowledge to use by interpreting JSON output.
-Students will interpret the JSON output to find an interesting fact or joke to tell the class.
+In this activity, students will be given a list of **request URLs** to execute using the Python `requests` library.
+They'll also be able to put their JSON knowledge to use by interpreting JSON output in order to find an interesting fact or joke to tell the class.

 Walk around with TAs to assist students with parsing JSON data.
 Students may need assistance parsing JSON output.
-Make sure every student has been able to successfully execute a request and find an interesting fact or joke to share, even if the fact has to relate to their own experiences using Python requests.
+Make sure every student has been able to successfully execute a request and find an interesting fact or joke to share, even if the fact relates to their own experiences using Python requests.

 **Files:**